n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 categories.
 This provides a "silver" acheivemnt when the challenge has been completed

 There is actually a better approach to this.
-There is a ```<script>``` element that contains client-side JavaScript for the game.
+There is a `<script>` element that contains client-side JavaScript for the game.

 Initially I attempted to change the value for the updated score to see if I could beat the high score.
 But, that did not work.
 It just added 100 points.
 So that's out.

 Below is the non-working update.
 Originally it was 100.
+Either due to my own flawed log or inexperience with JavaScript.
+I even tried to do this in the WebDev console.
+But, that didn't work either.

 ```js
 score += 50000;